 job = scheduler.submit_job(config, file_path="bell_state.qasm")

-Every new Open Quantum account includes $50 in free compute credits, refreshed every 90 days.
+Every new Open Quantum account includes $50 of free quantum compute credits, refreshed every 90 days.
 Run circuits on Rigetti, IonQ, AQT, and IQM hardware at no cost.